davestewart/davestewart-content/content/blog/programming/auth-flow-explained/index.md

 ---
-description: Authorisation flow seems complex and but a simple analogy can explain it
+description: Authorisation flow seems complex but a simple analogy can explain it
-draft: true
+status: draft
 ---

 # Auth flow explained using a bar analogy